drabarlow/BNS-2002_conservation_genetics/index.md

 ### Reduced evolutionary potential

-- Selection acts on variants in the population drivig adaptation
+- Selection acts on variants in the population driving adaptation
 - Unpredictable because we don't know the future precisely (disease, climate change, etc)

 --- &twocol